 Quick Boil Method: Rinse and sort beans and place into a deep pot, adding water to cover beans plus about an inch or so.
 Do not add any seasonings or salt!
 Bring to a boil; boil for 5 minutes uncovered, turn off heat, cover and let soak for one hour.
 Drain and set aside.

 Crockpot: Soak beans overnight, drain and rinse and place into crockpot.
 Saute meats and veggies; add to crockpot.
-Stir in all of the remaining ingredients, except for the salt, Cajun seasoning, and rice.
+Stir in all of the remaining ingredients, except for the salt, Cajun seasoning, and rice, but including the water (enough to cover plus 2 inches).
 Cook on high until beans are tender, 6 to 8 hours, or low 9 to 12 hours.
 Length of time will depend on freshness of beans.
 When done, remove 1 cup of beans and mash, return to the crockpot and stir in.

 Requires Adobe Reader - download it free!©Deep South Dish